MicrosoftDocs/CommunityToolkit/docs/maui/behaviors/icon-tint-color-behavior.md

 # IconTintColorBehavior

-The `IconTintColorBehavior` is a `behavior` allows you to tint an image with an attached property.
+The `IconTintColorBehavior` is a `behavior` allows you to tint an image.

 ## Syntax